FreeRTOS/FreeRTOS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve FreeRTOS.
-This should only be used for confirmed bugs, if you suspect something it is best to first discuss it on the FreeRTOS community support forums linked below.
+This should only be used for confirmed bugs.
+If you suspect something it is best to first discuss it on the FreeRTOS community support forums linked below.
 title: "[BUG] "
 labels: bug